mz8t/pythfarms/scripts/shadow/lib/README.md

 This module provides two main tools for working with Shadow protocol voting data:

 - **fetch_votes**: Fetches pool data and on-chain votes for a given period, saving a dashboard JSON file for analytics and optimization.
 - **optimizer**: Calculates the optimal allocation of your voting power to maximize bribe rewards, and compares your actual votes to the theoretical best.

+Argument:

+* `period` if specified, fetches votes for an elapsed period
+* `historical_dashboard_path` to past bribes and fees -- is only useful to recompute the optimal votes for a past epoch ( bcs then the API doesn't broadcat the bribes and fees any more)
+* we do not need any argument to see existing votes -- the `get_user_votes()`function in the shadow manager automatically fetches last (=existing) votes by the veNFT owner onchain

 ---